Duration: | 1 Day(s) - 0 Night(s) |

 We will arrange 45 minutes to take pictures at the Bird's nest and water cube.
 If you are interested in the inner structure of the stadiums, the tour guide will assist you in buying the tickets, and you could enter the stadiums for a visit yourself.

 You will be arranged to have lunch with locals in a typical Beijing resident's house.
 Then visit the old Beijing lanes by taking rickshaws.
-Hutong tour lasts for 2 hours.
+The Hutong tour lasts for 2 hours.

 Special Features: